 - Ready Player One: Gen Z, Student Isolation, Mental Health, and Wellness on Campus (Belonging)

 So often the voices of the past are not included in dialogue about the future.
 Additionally, there are times where voices of the future are left out of conversations about the present.
-In order to explore more openly with forward thinking mentalities, this year we seek to highlight these innovative approaches in student affairs within the context of three broader themes selected for NASPA 2019.
-The future is NOW.
+In order to explore more openly with forward thinking mentalities, this year we seek to highlight these innovative approaches in student affairs within the context of three broader themes selected for the 2019 NASPA Annual Conference.